jito-foundation/jito-stake-unstake-reference/README.md

 ## Important Considerations

 1.  **Account Rent & Fees:** Transactions require SOL for network fees and potentially rent-exemption for new accounts.
-Stake account deposits require additional rent for the stake account creation.
 2.  **Stake Deposit Interceptor:** JitoSOL requires using the stake-deposit-interceptor wrapper program (program ID: `5TAiuAh3YGDbwjEruC1ZpXTJWdNDS7Ur7VeqNNiHMmGV`) for depositing stake accounts.
 This program manages the authorization and deposit process, creating a deposit receipt that can later be used to claim pool tokens.
+3.  **Stake Account Deposits - Example vs Production:** This reference implementation creates new stake accounts for demonstration purposes.
+In typical production use cases, users would deposit existing stake accounts they already own.
+You do not need to create a new stake account to use the stake deposit method - you can deposit any delegated stake account where you control the stake and withdraw authorities.
-3.  **Stake Account Deactivation:** Funds withdrawn as stake accounts (via Assisted `useReserve=false` or Manual) are only fully liquid after the stake account deactivates (typically 1-2 epochs).
+4.  **Stake Account Deactivation:** Funds withdrawn as stake accounts (via Assisted `useReserve=false` or Manual) are only fully liquid after the stake account deactivates (typically 1-2 epochs).
-4.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs fees defined by the stake pool.
+5.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs fees defined by the stake pool.
-5.  **Validator Selection:** When depositing stake accounts, you must select a validator from the pool's active validator list.
+6.  **Validator Selection:** In this example, when creating and depositing stake accounts, you must select a validator from the pool's active validator list.
 The stake account will be delegated to this validator before deposit.
+For existing stake accounts, they should already be delegated to a validator.
-6.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.
+7.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.

 ## References